NadiaJannathNishu/2016-lab-1/README.md

 Play around with data types and operations.
 Try the following things:

  * Define a variable and assign an integer and a float.
-Define a new variable and assign the sumo of the previous variables.
+Define a new variable and assign the sum of the previous variables.
 What's the data type of the third variable?
  * Reassign a variable with a different data type, e.g., take one of your numerical variables and assign a string to it.
 What's the new data type?
  * Try what happens if you try to add a string to a string?
  * Try what happens if you add a string to a float or an integer.